 This White Chocolate Raspberry Cake combines white chocolate cake layers with a white chocolate swiss meringue buttercream, fresh raspberries, and raspberry jam.
-A perfect flavour combination!
+A perfect flavor combination!

 Hi everyone!
 Sorry it’s been so long since my last post/recipe — this was not intended.
 For those of you who don’t know, we got a puppy at the end of June and it’s been pure chaos ever since.
 I knew that puppies were a lot of work, but this is a whole ‘nother level of craziness.